-42. Considering the high number of parties to the additional protocol, the drafters considered it important to shorten as much as possible the period between the adoption of the amending protocol and its entry into force.
-In principle, the amending protocol will only enter into force when the last party to the additional protocol has deposited its instrument of acceptance with the Secretary General of the Council of Europe.
-An instrument of acceptance can also take the form of an instrument of ratification or approval.
-According to the Vienna Convention on the Law of Treaties (Art 2,1b) the terms "ratification", "acceptance", "approval" and "accession" mean in each case the international act so named whereby a State establishes on the international plane its consent to be bound by a treaty .
-(Article 3, paragraph 1).
+44. The amending protocol will only enter into force when all parties to the additional protocol have deposited their instrument of ratification, acceptance or approval with the Secretary General of the Council of Europe.
+According to the Vienna Convention on the Law of Treaties (Art 2,1b) the terms "ratification", "acceptance", "approval" and "accession" mean in each case the international act so named whereby a State establishes on the international level its consent to be bound by a treaty.